vikingdata/articles/databases/mysql/Mysql_timezone.md

     * When you use now()
         * inserts insert the same UTC time (the inserts happen within the same second).
         * The select value changes with the time zone, but they are all the same value.
-    * When you insert a hard date, it follows the time zone for inserts and selects.
+    * When you insert a hard date
+        * Initially it seems to insert the correct UTC seconds like now() when timezone is set to 'SYSTEM'.
+	But if you change the time zone inserts change according to what timezone you changed it to.
         * The hard date gets converted to UTC for its timezone.
 When the time zone increases, its UTC time becomes less for the same date.
 This is why earlier inserted dates have higher value.